oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 	Create database bindings for the applications by running the following commands in the CLI.
 You are going to create two different bindings. **NOTE**: If you have finished Lab three (Build the Account Microservice) you have already created the binding for the Accounts Service and you only need to create the Customer Service binding.

+	The creditscore service is not using a database binding.

 	1. Account Service

 		Create a database "binding" by tunning this command.
 Enter the password (`Welcome1234##`) when prompted.
 This will create a Kubernetes secret in the `application` namespace called `account-db-secrets` which contains the username (`account`), password, and URL to connect to the Oracle Autonomous Database instance associated with the Oracle Backend for Spring Boot.